Original Publication: Oct. 12, 2016

 Don’t put a timeline on perfecting your craft.

 I feel like I changed a lot when I realized I would always be working at it.
 I thought there would be a point where I knew how to heel.
 Now I’ve realized that if I’m roping or rodeoing, I’ve got to be working as hard as I was at 12 years old.
-Look at Champ, (Clay O’Brien Cooper) who’s 55.
+Look at Champ, (Clay O’Brien Cooper).
 He is still working at it just as hard.
 Never stop searching because the learning continues until you’re done.

 Do not let heeling take over your life.